mas37/iljwme/README.md

 MLIP is a software for Machine Learning Interatomic Potentials.
-It have been developed at Skoltech (Moscow) by Alexnader Shapeev, Evgeny Podryabinkin, Konstantin Gubaev, and Ivan Novikov
+It have been developed at Skoltech (Moscow) by Alexander Shapeev, Evgeny Podryabinkin, Konstantin Gubaev, and Ivan Novikov

 ## Licence
 See [LICENSE.md](LICENSE.md)